Close race for North Carolina chief justice going to recount - Salisbury Post

 Beasley’s lawyer filed the formal request Tuesday morning for the recount, which state election officials say will be completed by Nov.
 25. County recount activity is open to the public to view.

+Beasley campaign manager Benjamin Woods said the campaign would also file formal protests challenging recent decisions by county boards to reject counting more than 2,000 absentee and provisional ballots turned in.

+“The race for chief justice will not be over until every single vote has been counted,” Woods said in a news release.
+Newby also filed similar ballot protests in several counties.
+Democrats hold seat majorities on all county boards and the state board.

-Meanwhile, Democratic Attorney General Josh Stein declared victory Tuesday for a second four-year term after the canvassed totals showed him leading by 13,650 votes over Republican Jim O’Neill.
-The margin is outside the threshold for O’Neill to request a recount.
+Meanwhile, Democratic Attorney General Josh Stein won a second four-year term after the canvassed totals showed him leading by more than 13,600 votes over Republican Jim O’Neill.
+The margin was outside the threshold for O’Neill to request a recount.
+The Associated Press called the race for Stein late Tuesday after the canvass was complete.

-“Protecting all the people of North Carolina — whether from crime, consumer fraud, addiction, pollution or discrimination — has been a privilege,” Stein tweeted.
+“Protecting all the people of North Carolina — whether from crime, consumer fraud, addiction, pollution or discrimination — has been a privilege,” Stein tweeted earlier Tuesday.
 “I am eager to get to work for another term as your attorney general to make North Carolina even safer and stronger.”

-O’Neill’s campaign did not immediately respond to a request for comment Tuesday.

 Newby, a Republican first elected to the state’s highest court in 2004, led after election night by more than 3,000 votes.
 His lead dwindled as counties added mail-in ballots received around Election Day and afterwards, as well as provisional ballots determined to be lawful.